StereoKit/StereoKit/docs/Pages/Guides/User-Interface.md

 Mixed Reality also provides us with the opportunity to turn objects into interfaces!
 Instead of using the old 'window' paradigm, we can create 3D models and apply UI elements to their surface!
-StereoKit uses 'affordances' to accomplish this, a grabbable area that behaves much like a window, but with a few more options for customizing layout and size.
+StereoKit uses 'handles' to accomplish this, a grabbable area that behaves much like a window, but with a few more options for customizing layout and size.